Currently, the Bi-Alliance holds one monthly discussion group the Melbourne Bi Chat.

 Note for 2021: Midsumma has advised that the entire Midsumma Festival will be postponed until 23 May of 2021 due to the pandemic and current lockdown requirements.
 Keep updated on the Midsumma website for details of Pride March.
 We will also update our Facebook and website with details once we have registered to march.

 Recognised by InterPride, this annual march down Fitzroy Street in St Kilda is held on the first Sunday in February and marks the closing of Melbourne’s Midsumma Festival.
 The march typically sees around 100 entries and thousands of spectators take part in one of the state’s biggest celebrations of the LGBTIQ community.

 Bisexual Alliance Victoria has taken part in the march since it’s formation in 2010 and many of our members have marched for several years prior.
-It is usually a great day, beginning with a picnic lunch in the assembly area, the march itself and then enjoying the entertainment and stalls in Catani Gardens.
+It is a great day, beginning with gathering in the assembly area, the march itself and then enjoying the entertainment and stalls in Catani Gardens.

 Parade, pride and party come together once a year in Melbourne’s iconic march celebrating solidarity in gender and sexuality diversity.
 A chance to tie up your bootlaces or throw on your heels, and join the spectacular act of unity that is Midsumma Pride March.
 Whether you join the fanfare by foot or by wheel, with workmates or with family, with friends or with lovers, as ally or as queer, Midsumma Pride March is for you.